 Even if you meet the medical criteria Medicare requires you to demonstrate, they will not meet the entire costs of surgery.
 Instead, Medicare will provide you with a small rebate after surgery, however the biggest benefit is that being eligible for the Medicare item number triggers your private health fund policy cover (if you have checked you have the right cover – see above).

 The most common procedure that women undergo after mass weight loss is an abdominoplasty, or tummy tuck, often in combination with a breast procedure.
-We refer to this combination of surgeries as a “mummy makeover,” but it is not limited to just mums!

-If you have a significant weight loss totalling 5 BMI points or more, and are having functional issues due to the excess skin, you are likely eligible for the tummy tuck Medicare item number 30177.
+If you have a significant weight loss totaling 5 BMI points or more, and are having functional issues due to the excess skin, you are likely eligible for the tummy tuck Medicare item number 30177.
 More information about the Medicare requirements for a tummy tuck can be found HERE.

 If you are experiencing neck, back, shoulder pain, discomfort or skin rashes directly in relation to large or sagging breasts, you may be eligible for Medicare item numbers 45523 (breast reduction) or 45558 (breast lift).
 More information about the Medicare requirements for a breast reduction can be found HERE.

-While Dr Moncrieff doesn’t offer arm or thigh lifts as stand-alone procedures but will perform them as part of an overall weight-loss transformation.
+While Dr Moncrieff doesn’t offer arm or thigh lifts as stand-alone procedures but will perform them as part of an overall post weight-loss journey.
 Generally, this means undergoing a tummy tuck and/or breast surgery first, and then staging your arm or thigh lift as a secondary procedure.
 The Medicare item number for an arm or thigh lift is 30171.